Parents are scrambling after schools suddenly cancel class over staffing and burnout

 Parents wonder if they can still count on public schools

-Earlier this month, Jennifer Reesman, in Maryland, attended a school board meeting, in person, on her lunch break to speak in favor of the district using a COVID "test to stay" policy in order to limit quarantines and thus lost school days.
-Then, suddenly, the board voted unanimously on a last-minute agenda item: to cancel the half day of school before Thanksgiving.
+Earlier this month, Jennifer Reesman, in Maryland, attended a school board meeting in person on her lunch break to speak in favor of the district using a COVID "test to stay" policy to limit quarantines and lost school days.
+Then, suddenly, the board voted unanimously on a last-minute agenda item to cancel the half day of school before Thanksgiving.

 "And sitting there in the audience as a parent, it really hit me that I ... and everybody in our community can no longer count on the public schools.
 And I feel like after the last year and a half, there was a lot of that sentiment that this is just not something we can count on."